jcurl/code.research/qnx/README.md

 Other Platforms:

 - (X) Cygwin (Windows): Works.
 Values should be informational only.
-- (!)
-NetBSD 10.1: Runs but can't measure CPU times.
+- (/) NetBSD 10.1: Runs.
+IDLE/CPU time not accurate.

 #### 2.2.4.
 List QNX Files